blockservice/echoin/docs/json-rpc.rst

 	}

-cmt_setCompRate
+ec_setCompRate
 ---------------

 Allows a validator to update the compensation rate for its delegators.

 **Parameters**

 	* ``from`` String - The address for the validator.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``delegatorAddress`` String - The adddress of delegator.
 	* ``compRate`` String - New compensation rate to set for the delegator.
 Compensation rate is the percentage of block awards to be distributed back to the validators.